 PHP: Weak typing

-We know about two different data types: integers and strings.
-We could add integers to each other, because addition is an operation for the type "integer".
+We know two different data types: numbers and strings.
+We could, for example, add numbers, because the addition operation is an operation for the "number" type.

 print_r(1 + '7'); // => 8

 '7' is a string and not a number, the PHP interpreter gave the answer